Alvin-Jon/Alvin-Jon/README.md

-- 👋 Hi, I’m @Alvin-Jon
+👋 Hi, I’m @Alvin-Jon — a passionate developer who loves solving problems with code.

+💻 I’m skilled in MERN stack and have built several full-stack projects (currently kept private for team and work reasons).

+🤝 I enjoy working on real-world projects — friends and colleagues know where the good stuff lives 😉.

+🧠 I’m currently diving deep into Python, exploring AI and Machine Learning to expand my toolkit beyond web development.

-- 👀 I’m interested in Programming ...
+👀 I’m interested in projects involving JavaScript, React, Node.js, and now, anything AI-powered.

-- 🌱 I’m currently learning Node.js...
-- 💞️ I’m looking to collaborate on any project involving javascript ...
+💞️ Open to collaborating on open-source, startups, or any project that challenges me to grow.

-- 📫 How to reach me ingbianjonathan@gmail.com ...
+📫 Reach me at ingbianjonathan@gmail.com — always happy to chat or brainstorm!

 <!---
 Alvin-Jon/Alvin-Jon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.